Retailers Are Dying To Be Colette, So Why Did The Store Close?

-The closing of one of the world's most beloved stores — and one that's profitable, at that — can leave people scrambling to understand 'what went wrong.'
+The closing of one of the world's most beloved stores — and a profitable one, at that — can leave people scrambling to understand 'what went wrong'.
 But the reason colette decided to call it quits is the exact reason other brick and mortar stores are losing their edge — it's not 'what went wrong' that forced the shop to close, but 'what could go wrong' if put in the wrong hands.

 Advertisement